mehulagg/gitlab/doc/integration/google_workspace_saml.md

    block_auto_created_users: false
    ```

-1. You can also automatically link Google Workspace users with existing GitLab users if
+1. If an existing GitLab user has the same email address as a Google Workspace user, the registration
+   process automatically links their accounts, if you add the following setting:
    their email addresses match by adding the following setting:

    **For Omnibus GitLab installations**